AstroMined/pygithub-mcp-server/docs/active_context.md

 ## Recent Changes

-### Coverage Analysis Script Improvements
+### Coverage Analysis Tool Refactoring
-- Improved the analyze_coverage.py script for better test execution:
+- Reorganized `analyze_coverage.py` into a proper Python package:
+  - Created `scripts/coverage/` package with modular components
+  - Implemented dedicated modules for parser, runner, models, and reports
+  - Added comprehensive HTML reporting with test failure display
+  - Created clean package structure with well-defined interfaces
+  - Added explicit package exports in `__init__.py`
-  - Fixed issues with test collection and execution for integration tests
+  - Fixed issues with the --run-integration flag in test collection
-  - Refactored test execution to use a simpler, more reliable approach
-  - Simplified implementation by running all tests at once instead of module-by-module
-  - Enhanced debugging output for easier troubleshooting
-  - Added elapsed time reporting for test execution
-  - Improved failure parsing and reporting for better visibility
+  - Created a direct module entry point using `__main__.py`

 ### Testing Infrastructure Improvements
-- Updated coverage reporting workflow with clear documentation
-- Removed redundant HTML coverage reporting from pytest-cov in pyproject.toml
+- Created a more maintainable and modular approach to coverage analysis:
+  - Separated concerns with dedicated modules for each responsibility
+  - Implemented a cleaner object model for coverage data
-- Enhanced scripts/README.md with explicit guidance on viewing reports
+  - Enhanced HTML reporting with interactive features
-- Added comprehensive coverage analysis workflow to test_improvement_plan.md
-- Provided clear usage examples for analyze_coverage.py tool

-### Test Suite Enhancements
-- Fixed TestGitHubClient warning by using underscore-prefixed class and proper fixture pattern
-- Enhanced datetime testing for all edge cases in converters/common/datetime.py
-- Improved test coverage from 54% to 95%+ in converters/common/datetime.py
-- Added specific tests for all datetime conversion functions:
-  - convert_datetime: Simple ISO string conversion
-  - convert_iso_string_to_datetime: Flexible ISO parsing
-  - ensure_utc_datetime: Timezone normalization
-  - with_utc_datetimes: Parameter decoration

-### Test Improvement Implementation
-- Implemented Phase 1 of test improvement plan:
-  - Fixed TestGitHubClient warning by refactoring the class and fixture approach
-  - Improved datetime.py coverage with comprehensive test cases
-  - Added tests for each function's specific behavior
+  - Added proper packaging for easier imports
-  - Created clear separation between parsing (convert_iso_string_to_datetime) and normalization (ensure_utc_datetime) tests
+  - Fixed redundant --run-integration flag in test collection
+  - Implemented readable priority categorization for modules

 ### Comprehensive Test Improvement Plan
 - Created detailed test improvement strategy with: